microsoft/P.808/README.md

 ## News
-++ An update for the ITU-T Rec.
-P.808 was accepted by the ITU-T Study Group 12 and will publish soon.
-This package already covers all the updates.
+++ An update with support for [multi-dimensional quality assessment](https://arxiv.org/pdf/2309.07385.pdf) is published.

 ## Troubleshooting
 For bug reports and issues with this code, please see the